BilalBudhani/awesome-screencasts/README.md

   * [DevCasts](https://www.devcasts.io/) - Hand picked video tutorials for developers

 ### Contribution
-Help me compile list of awesome screencasts.
-Send a Pull Request by adding the screencasts in appropriate category.
+Help me compile a list of awesome screencasts.
+Send a Pull Request by adding the screencasts in their appropriate category.